KAIST-SE-Lab/Toy-SoS/README.md

 ## More Information

 ### Future Work
-> - XML2Java: Automated model coversion from an XML file to Java-based SoS simulation models
+- XML2Java: Automated model coversion from an XML file to Java-based SoS simulation models
+> Description
-> - XML2Property: Automated conversion of property models from an XML file to Java-based verification properties
+- XML2Property: Automated conversion of property models from an XML file to Java-based verification properties
+> Description

 ### Other Related Webpages
 > Webpage